 Internal Organizational Norms in 360 Feedback

-Using viaPeople's 360 software, Starwood Hotels and Resorts compares their General Managers leadership profile to leaders in the exact some role across the globe.
+viaPeople has worked with many organizations, including Marriott (formerly Starwood Hotels) and Google to create norms by geography and job level.
 This type of normative comparison is much more relevant and helpful in targeting development priorities than external industry comparisons.

 Focus on Individual Development Planning